yashprakash13/Insight/README.md

 <a href="http://www.youtube.com/watch?v=3zhDx04Nxd8"> <img src="https://lh3.googleusercontent.com/3zkP2SYe7yYoKKe47bsNe44yTgb4Ukh__rBbwXwgkjNRe4PykGG409ozBxzxkrubV7zHKjfxq6y9ShogWtMBMPyB3jiNps91LoNH8A=s500" width="148"> </a>

 ## Contribute to this project
+First of all, please star this repo if you like it. :star: Thanks!
+Now let's move on.

 I made Insight with 2️⃣ things in mind:
 1. I wanted to build a real, usable app like this with inspiration from some of the awesome YouTubers like [Peter Mckinnon](https://www.youtube.com/user/petermckinnon24) that I love.
 The comments from his videos are actually being used in the demo video I made to showcase the project.
 Go watch it 👆🏻.
 2. I wanted to use and hone my skills in NLP by demonstrating its power to the world wth a practical app like this.